Ivorforce/Monoteny/README.md

 ### Transpilation Targets

-TenLang lacks many features required to build full apps.
+Monoteny lacks many features required to build full apps.
 Luckily, many excellent ecosystems exist where it is possible to build such things.
-Therefore, instead, TenLang aims to focus on its most vital feature: Being a modern imperative math programming language.
+Therefore, instead, Monoteny aims to focus on its most vital feature: Being a modern imperative math programming language.

-This will be possible by TenLang coming with several different transpilers.
-Hereby, any algorithms built in TenLang will be usable in _any_ of those ecosystems.
+This will be possible by Monoteny coming with several different transpilers.
+Hereby, any algorithms built in Monoteny will be usable in _any_ of those ecosystems.
 The transpilation targets are:

 * [WIP] Python with NumPy
 * [Future] C++ with Eigen